-- List all institutions by name with each institution's PI on the same line. - Indicate the lead PI who will be the point of contact and coordinator for the combined research activity. - Provide a statement explaining the leadership structure of the team. - Include a description of each institution's facilities, equipment, and resources that will be made available to the team. - If applicable, explain how students and early-stage researchers will be trained and mentored by senior researchers. - Include a table modeled on the following chart providing summary budget information from all institutions.
+- List all institutions by name with each institution's PI on the same line. - Indicate the lead PI who will be the point of contact and coordinator for the combined research activity. - Provide a statement explaining the leadership structure of the team. - Include a description of each institution's facilities, equipment, and resources that will be made available to the team. - Include a table modeled on the following chart providing summary budget information from all institutions.
 Provide the total costs of the budget request in each year for each institution and totals for all rows and columns.

-Collaborative Application Information

-Names Institution Year 1 Budget Year 2 Budget Year 3 Budget Year 5 Budget Total Budget
+Names Institution Year 1 Budget Year 2 Budget Total Budget

 Lead

 PI

 Co-PI

 Co-PI

 Co-PI

-Example budget table (\$ in thousands)
+Example of budget table (\$ in thousands)